Re-Creating Vanished Organs

 I have pondered how the Arnstadt simulation differs subjectively from that at Fraureuth, the main problem being a suitable choice of adjectives.
 The Fraureuth one is somehow more welcoming whereas Arnstadt is slightly intimidating.
 The latter has a raw power which excites more than it caresses.
 They are very different instruments, and they call for quite distinct approaches to registering the music.
 When playing the instrument the remarks above, mainly concerning the under-developed chorus work, confront one forcefully.
 You can either use the wide range of individual stops, or a restricted range of combinations such as 8' + 4', or add the mixtures.
 In other words, the organ is either quiet, mezzo-forte, or it becomes suddenly very loud.
 There are virtually no tonal options between the quietness and the loudness.
 It is a most curious experience and it makes one long for clues as to how Bach would have treated the instrument.
 Looking to so-called experts to provide the clues seems pretty fruitless, in view of their inexplicable (should one say inexcusable?) uncertainties over such basic details as what the original stop list was.

 It is also incomprehensible and rather sad that so few recordings appear to have been issued on what is by any standards an important and historical instrument.
-The present organist, Gottfried Preller, has recorded an impeccably excellent CD of J S Bach's compositions, but this is difficult to obtain other than when visiting the church itself or through the organ builders who reconstructed the instrument.
+The former organist, the late Gottfried Preller, recorded an impeccably excellent CD of J S Bach's compositions, but this is difficult to obtain other than when visiting the church itself or through the organ builders who reconstructed the instrument.
 However it is worth persevering, if only to hear him rendering all six Schübler chorale preludes delightfully interspersed among some of the more spectacular works.
 Just as delightfully, the disc begins and ends with the calcant bell to the poor organ blower suffocating in the roof space, though I have my doubts as to whether the organ was actually blown by muscle power when recording this CD!
 For those who have yet to visit the church itself, it is still profoundly moving to hear Bach played on this CD in the self-same building which once reverberated to the sounds of the youthful Master himself.
 A DVD is also available from the Organ Historical Society in the USA but of course, being in the NTSC format, this is unplayable on many European systems.
 I therefore find my simulation of this organ all the more valuable despite its undoubted shortcomings.
 It is instructive to use it for endless experiments in registration on an organ with such a singular stop list, if nothing else.

 The organ in the monastery chapel of St John in Hamburg was rebuilt in about 1680 by Arp Schnitger using some pipework from earlier instruments reputedly going back as far as the previous century.
 In 1816 the organ was moved to St Peter-und-Paul-Kirche in Cappel, about 100 km west of Hamburg, where it stands in the gallery in two cases housing the Hauptwerk/Pedal and Rückpositiv divisions.
 Around 1950 this was one of the organs used by Helmut Walcha for his famous Deutsche Grammophon Archiv recordings of Bach's organ works .